Dhackodac/python.SanAntonio/README.md

 # python.SanAntonio
-An exercise performed with Python.
+An exercise performed with Python, inspired by the OpenClassrooms course.